What Are Core Values? How to Find Yours and Live with Clarity

 How to Choose Your Core Values

-You don’t need to take a quiz or read a bunch of self-help books to figure out your core values.
-Honestly?
-The answers are already in you.
-(Cheesy but true.)
+You don’t need to take a quiz or read a stack of self-help books.
+The answers are already inside you (cheesy but true).

-• That moment you finally stood up for yourself. courage
+• That time you stood up for yourself → courage

-• Times you felt proud as hell—or totally crushed. → authenticity / vulnerability
+• A moment you felt proud or crushed → authenticity, vulnerability

 quote 2 -How to Find Your Core Values — and Actually Start Living with Clarity